NSF Graduate Research Fellowship program recognizes students, alumna

 Farshud Sorourifar, a doctoral student in Joel Paulson's research group, also received a 2020 NSF Graduate Research Fellowship.

 The fellowship allows students to pursue research projects of their own choosing while minimizing the financial burden on their advisor.

-Thomas Porter will use his National Science Foundation Graduate Research Fellowship to support his graduate research in bionanomaterials for cancer theranostics.
+Thomas Porter will use his National Science Foundation Graduate Research Fellowship to support his graduate research at Harvard University to study bionanomaterials for cancer theranostics.
 Porter's goals include pursuing a Ph.D. in chemical engineering and teaching at the university level.